coffeemug/gpm/README.md

 =

 A nice way to query github issues for project management work.
-I refer to it as `gpm` (github product management) below, but you'd have to create an alias to `main.py` (I'm too lazy to setup a proper installer/packager).
+I refer to it as `gpm` (github project management) below, but you'd have to create an alias to `main.py` (I'm too lazy to setup a proper installer/packager).